Ménfői úti Stadion

 Ménfői úti Stadion or Alcufer Stadion is a sports venue in Gyirmót, a district of Győr, Hungary.
 The stadium is home to the association football side Gyirmót FC Győr.
 The stadium has a capacity of 4,500.

 History

 On 22 September 2015, the stadium was opened.
 The first match was played against Dunaújváros PASE.

 On 25 March 2016, the first international match was played at the stadium.
 Hungary (U-21) hosted Israel (U-21) in the 2017 UEFA European Under-21 Championship qualification Group 4 match.
 The final results was a goalless draw.

 The stadium was selected to host the 2021 UEFA European Under-21 Championship.

+The stadium was used as a home venue by Neman Grodno in the 2023–24 UEFA Europa Conference League starting in the first qualifying round, against Vaduz.
+Neman Grodno subsequently played in the stadium for their following matchups, against Balzan and NK Celje.
+The Belarusian club has been using the stadium for their home games ever since, and it is to be used in July 2025 to host the first qualifying round tie against Armenian side FC Urartu.

 Cost

 The cost of the construction was 900 million HUF.